rcacfs/SkillSyncProjectAlpha/Ndugire.md

      ```sh
      ls
      ```
-   - Then, I navigated into the project directory with:
+   - I navigated into the project directory with:
      ```sh
      cd SkillSyncProjectAlpha
+     ```
+   - Then, Open to edit README.md file using nano:
+     ```sh
+     nano README.md
      ```

 3. **Open Project in Visual Studio Code**